argoproj/argo-helm/charts/argo-cd/README.md

 ### 3.13.0

 This release removes the flag `--staticassets` from argocd server as it has been dropped upstream.
-If this flag needs to be enabled e.g for older releases of ArgoCD, it can be passed via the `extraArgs` field
+If this flag needs to be enabled e.g for older releases of ArgoCD, it can be passed via the `server.extraArgs` field

 ### 3.10.2